-As an adult, I’ve learned that stress is part of life.
+As an adult, I’ve learned that stress is a part of life.

 I have had to accept that stress will come, whether or not I am ready for it.

-But it can be especially tricky to handle stress in recovery when it’s amplified by disappointment, pain, hurt, sadness, etc. When something crosses your path that was unexpected.
-This isn’t to say that it’s not hard for people who aren’t in recovery – it’s something everyone goes through.
+But it can be especially tricky to handle stress in recovery when it’s amplified by disappointment, pain, hurt, sadness, etc. Or when something unexpected crosses your path.
+This isn’t to say that it’s not hard for people who aren’t in recovery.
+It’s something everyone goes through.

 However, when you consider the amount of mental energy it takes to battle eating disorder demons, it can be exceptionally hard to stay afloat when tragedy strikes.

 When I feel stress, should I just give in?